skeyan/Spellfinder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A simple iOS mobile app for saving, searching, and adding core spells for Dungeons & Dragons 5e.
+A simple iOS mobile app for saving, searching, and adding core spells for Dungeons & Dragons 5e (SRD only).

+Spellfinder is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ### Built With